bolinocroustibat/discogs-tag-updater/README.md

 `client_secret`
 Your Spotify application client secret.

+`redirect_uri`
+The redirect URI for OAuth authentication (default: http://localhost:8888/callback).

 `playlist_id`
 The ID of the playlist where you want to add tracks.

-`redirect_uri`
-The redirect URI for OAuth authentication (default: http://localhost:8888/callback).
+If not set, you'll be prompted to select a playlist when running the script.

+### YouTube Music Options
+`client_id`
+Your YouTube Music OAuth client ID (only needed for OAuth method).

+`client_secret`
+Your YouTube Music OAuth client secret (only needed for OAuth method).

+`playlist_id`
+The ID of the playlist where you want to add tracks.
+If not set, you'll be prompted to select a playlist when running the script.

 ## Scripts